 The higher option is less flat (I would say verging on a tad hilly but an actual cyclist probably wouldn’t), but the path is better – the under cliff walk is flat but can be busy on sunny days.
 We normally do a combo: under cliff to Saltdean and then back over the top back offers the best views.
 You can join the under cliff walk at either Rottingdean or Saltdean (we tend to go up/down at Rottingdean to avoid the unecessary climb/descent between the two towns).

 BRIGHTON SEAFORD SEVEN SISTERS BERLING GAP BEACHY HEAD

-We used to cycle to the delightful dump that is Newhaven from Brighton before lockdown hit but the restrictions have taught us if you’re willing to go just a little but further you will be much more rewarded.
-Once you get the hell out of the town centre, National Cycle Route 2 takes you through some lovely protected wetland.
+We used to cycle to the port town of Newhaven from Brighton before lockdown hit but the restrictions have taught us if you’re willing to go just a little bit further you will be much more rewarded.
+Once you get out of the town centre, National Cycle Route 2 takes you through some lovely protected wetland.
 Follow it round to the right under the train tracks for a leisurely stretch along the Seaford seaside and keep going to Chyngton Way.
 At the end of the road you can do one of two things:

 1: Shorter option: Turn right up to South Hill Barn car park.
-Get your breath back and continue round for some spectacular views of seven sisters and the meanders.
-Its a bit rocky but you can go down as far as you want.
+Get your breath back and continue round for some spectacular views of Seven Sisters and the Cuckmere meanders.
+It’s a bit rocky but you can go down as far as you want.
 We normally stop for a drink or mini picnic by the coastguard cottages and head back the way we came once we’ve taken in our surroundings.
-You ca also opt to explore a bit of the park by foot if you find somewhere to chain up your bike!
+You can also opt to explore a bit of the park by foot if you find somewhere to chain up your bike!

 South downs cycle loop (50(ish) km):